Wacom-Developer/personal-knowledge-library/docs/knowledge/services/graph.md

         Parameters
         ----------
         uris: List[str]
-            List of entity URIS. **Remark:** More than 100 entities are not possible in one request
+            List of entity URIS. **Remark: ** More than 100 entities are not possible in one request
         force: bool
             Force deletion process
         auth_key: Optional[str] [default:= None]
-            If the auth key is set, the logged-in user (if any) will be ignored and the auth key will be used.
+            If the auth key is set, the logged-in user (if any) will be ignored, and the auth key will be used.
         timeout: int
             Timeout for the request (default: 60 seconds)